faizulr/travel-weather-card-frontend/README.md

-# ✈️ Travel Weather Card
+# Travel Weather Card Frontend

 Plan your perfect travel day with beautiful, shareable weather cards.
 Get accurate 7-day forecasts for any location worldwide and let AI suggest the best day to visit based on weather conditions.